Rastaban and Eltanin, the Dragon’s Eyes, on June evenings

 Tonight, find the Dragon’s Eyes.
-For years, I’ve glanced up in the north at this time of year and spied the two stars marked on today’s chart, Rastaban and Eltanin in the constellation Draco.
+For years, I’ve glanced up to the north on June evenings and spied the two stars marked on today’s chart, Rastaban and Eltanin in the constellation Draco.
 They’re noticeable because they’re relatively bright and near each other.
-There’s always that split-second when I ask myself with some excitement what two stars are those?
+There’s always that split second when I ask myself with some excitement what two stars are those?
 It’s then that my eyes drift to blue-white Vega nearby … and I know, by Vega’s nearness, that they are the stars Rastaban and Eltanin.

 Because the stars stay fixed relative to each other, Vega is always near these stars.
 Vega, by the way, lodges at the apex of the Summer Triangle, a famous pattern consisting of three bright stars in three separate constellations, also prominent at this time of year.